 From world renowned magazines to self-published children’s books, we’ve collected examples of illustration job rates to help demystify the act of pricing your work.
 These entries help to create an anonymous resource, for illustrators by illustrators—without anyone jeopardizing their career.

 It’s important to remember that these publication rates for illustrators are not a guarantee.
 There are many factors that could result in you getting paid less or more.
-Use this resource as your guide to pricing your work in the world of freelance illustration.
+Use this resource as your guide to pricing your work and building your illustration portfolio in the world of freelancing.

 Note: Featured illustrators are not related to publication rates.
 All submissions were gathered by Format Magazine and are anonymous.